 How a Child's ADHD Affects Siblings

 6. Open communication.
-Keep the lines of communication open all the time, Wolraich recommends.
-Don't hide your child's ADHD --help your kids get comfortable with it, understand it, learn about it, and adjust to having a sibling with the condition.
+Keep the lines of communication open all the time, Wolraich says.
+Don't hide your child's ADHD.
+Help your kids get comfortable with it, understand it, learn about it, and adjust to having a sibling with it.

 7. Focus on school.
 Watch your kids' grades and their reports from school, Berman says.
-School can be a good, unbiased indicator of how your kids are doing and whether they need some extra support at home.
+School can be a good way to see how your kids are doing and whether they need extra support at home.

 8. Build sibling trust.
 Help your kids spend time together.
-Having a sibling with ADHD is their "normal," says Berman, so they need to learn how to make it work.
+Having a sibling with ADHD is their "normal," Berman says, so they need to learn how to make it work.